 “As much fun as it is to see what cat you’re most suited to or which Disney Princess is your soulmate; if you have to hand over the keys to your privacy to find out, repeat after me: it’s not worth it,” she wrote in the Naked Security blog.

-We all need to know that are not just for entertainment!
+We all need to know that quizzes aren’t just for entertainment!